 - Students discover their abilities exceeds their expectations

-- Alumni include: Graham Maybe (bass player with Joe Jackson), Steve Rodby (13- time Grammy Winner, bass player with Pat Metheny), Cliff Colnot (Conductor at DePaul University), Larry Gray, Mark Yonally (Chicago Tap Theatre), Tom Burrell (CEO, Burrell Advertising), Rob Mazurek, Chad Taylor, Blanche Manning (retired Federal Judge), Mark Colby, Regina Brown, Rob Parton, Peter Lerner, Mike Raynor, Bill Horburg (Hollywood producer, The Talented Mr. Ripley, Cold Mountain) and Alex Wurman (Hollywood film composer, March of The Penguins and Anchorman, and many more.
+- Alumni include: Graham Mabe (bass player with Joe Jackson), Steve Rodby (13- time Grammy Winner, bass player with Pat Metheny), Cliff Colnot (Conductor at DePaul University), Larry Gray, Mark Yonally (Chicago Tap Theatre), Tom Burrell (CEO, Burrell Advertising), Rob Mazurek, Chad Taylor, Blanche Manning (retired Federal Judge), Mark Colby, Regina Brown, Rob Parton, Peter Lerner, Mike Raynor, Bill Horburg (Hollywood producer, The Talented Mr. Ripley, Cold Mountain) and Alex Wurman (Hollywood film composer, March of The Penguins and Anchorman, and many more.